Surat: Economy

 There are many SME Domestic IT Companies present in Surat.
 MNC IT companies like IBM, HCL have satellite or virtual branches in Surat.
 On 14 February 2014, Government of Gujarat DST had handover STPI Surat at Bhestan-Jiav Road, Bhestan Near Udhana-Sachin BRTS Route.
 Surat city administration will demand for setting up of an information technology (IT) hub and an Indian Institute of Information Technology (IIIT) on the outskirts of the city.
 Microsoft CityNext initiative has tied up with IT services majors Tata Consultancy Services and Wipro to leverage technology for sustainable growth of cities in India.
 The first smart IT city in India is being constituted by the Microsoft CityNext Initiative in Surat, Gujarat.
 In 2011, Surat hosted India's first Microsoft DreamSpark Yatra (a tech event) with speakers from Microsoft Headquarters at Redmond, Washington.
 The event was organised by ex-Microsoft Student Partner Samarth Zankharia.
-In May 2015, Tech giant IBM has chosen Surat among 16 global locations for its smart cities program to help them address challenges like waste management, disaster management and citizen services.
+In May 2015, Tech giant IBM chose Surat among 16 global locations for its smart cities program to help them address challenges like waste management, disaster management and citizen services.
 Under the program, IBM will send a team of experts to each of the chosen cities where they will spend three weeks working closely with city staff analysing data about critical issues faced by its local bodies; the co-operation continued into 2016.

-Surat is being a port city, it has turned as a major commercial and industrial hub in India.
+Surat is a port city, and has become a major commercial and industrial hub in India.
 It is home for many companies such as Oil and Natural Gas Corporation, Reliance Industries (Hazira Manufacturing Division), Essar Steel, Larsen & Toubro, Krishak Bharati Cooperative, NTPC Limited, Bharat Petroleum, Indian Oil Corporation, UltraTech Cement, Shell, GAIL, GSEG, Gujarat State Petroleum Corporation, Hero MotoCorp etc. Hazira Port is located in Hazira, an industrial suburb where most of the industries are located while other region is Magdalla which is also developed as Port of Magdalla.

 The government of Gujarat plans another project near Surat similar to Gujarat International Finance Tec-City (GIFT).
-The Chief Minister has suggested that the government wishes to develop DREAM to have a five-seven star hotel, bank, IT, corporate trading house, entertainment zone and other facilities while the Surat Diamond Bourse (SDB) will be based there.
+The chief minister has suggested that the government wishes to develop DREAM to have a five-seven star hotel, bank, IT, corporate trading house, entertainment zone and other facilities while the Surat Diamond Bourse (SDB) will be based there.
 Allotment of Khajod land for the project is convenient for the state government because they have 2,000 acre of available land.
 The Trade Centre, located near Sarsana village, will have a 100,160 m2 pillar-less air-conditioned hall with a 90 by 35 m pillar-less dome.